truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddGooglePhotosCloudSyncTask.md

 After reviewing available logs, click <i class="material-icons" aria-hidden="true" title="Edit">edit</i> **Edit** on the task and review the configuration.
 Compare configured options to the requirements in [Before You Begin](#before-you-begin) above and correct any issues.

-If a pull task completes but some or all files are missing from the local dataset, review your library organization in Google Photos.
+If a pull task is successful but some or all files are missing from the local dataset, review your library organization in Google Photos.
 Pull tasks configured with <file>/album</file> as the target folder only transfer files organized into albums.
 Files uploaded to Google Photos but not added to an album are not transferred.
 Using the Google Photos UI, create one or more albums and add all files to an album then click <i class="fa fa-play" aria-hidden="true" title="Run Job"></i> **Run Job** to re-run the cloud sync task.